Juni4567/gamier-gatsby-starter/src/pages/blog/4-simple-steps-develop-wordpress-themes-with-docker.md

   - docker-compose
   - wordpress
   - theme development
-meta_title: 'Develop WordPress themes with docker [Complete Guide]'
+meta_title: 'Develop WordPress Themes with Docker [Complete Guide]'
 meta_description: >-
   Here we have discussed the simple and easy procedure to develop WordPress Theme using docker.
 Even if you are a beginner you can develop your own